Canterbury - South

 Canterbury - South lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Canterbury - South's population was around 13,182 as of August 2025.
-This showed an increase of 962 people, a 7.9% rise since the 2021 Census which reported a population of 12,220.
-The growth was inferred from ABS estimated resident population of 13,175 in June 2024 and additional validated new addresses since the Census date.
-This resulted in a density ratio of 6,307 persons per square kilometer, placing Canterbury - South in the top 10% of national locations assessed by AreaSearch.
-The area's growth exceeded both SA3 (4.6%) and SA4 areas, marking it as a regional growth leader.
-Overseas migration contributed approximately 77.7% of overall population gains during recent periods.
+Canterbury - South's population is approximately 13,182 as of August 2025.
+This figure represents an increase of 962 people, a rise of 7.9% since the 2021 Census which recorded a population of 12,220.
+The change is inferred from the estimated resident population of 13,175 in June 2024 and an additional 137 validated new addresses since the Census date.
+This results in a population density ratio of 6,307 persons per square kilometer, placing Canterbury - South in the top 10% of national locations assessed by AreaSearch, indicating high demand for land in the area.
+Canterbury - South's growth rate of 7.9% since the 2021 Census exceeds that of the SA3 area (4.6%) and the SA4 region, positioning it as a growth leader.
+Overseas migration contributed approximately 77.7% of overall population gains during recent periods in the area.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For uncovers areas, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are utilized.
-Future population trends project an above median growth, with Canterbury - South expected to increase by 2,531 persons to 2041 based on the latest numbers, reflecting a 19.1% total rise over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch employs NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
+Future population trends indicate an above median growth for national areas, projecting Canterbury - South's population to increase by 2,531 persons to 2041 based on the latest numbers, reflecting a total increase of 19.1% over the 17 years.

 Frequently Asked Questions - Population